 We could have hired someone from the outside with a fancier degree or a higher experience, but they were the most qualified when it came to leading their team.

 I’ll be the first to admit that in past we made some mistakes when it came to hiring people.
 We fell in love with the impressive resume and failed to take into account how well they would work in our company.

 We believed we needed someone with all the bells and whistles and failed to take their personality and work ethic into account.

 Remember to consider every part of the person you’re hiring to make sure they have the technical and interpersonal skills you need.

 Thank you so much for reading my thoughts on why a person is more than a degree.
-If you have a topic you’d like me to address, just fill out the form!
 I look forward to your thoughts and feedback.